mirofrankovic/eshop-project04/README.md

 * As a coffee lover, I would like to learn where I would be able compare a taste coffee easy and fast to my house.
 * As a coffee lover, I would like to know if I would be able to buy a nice coffee cup.
 * As a coffee lover, I would like to know to buy a nice furniture to my coffee shop.
+* As a coffee lover, I would like to find a link for the many varieties of coffee taste and aroma.

 **Audience**